nicoleyimessier/code2_BFADT/01-Setup.md

 # Setup

-## 1. Download and Install openFrameworks and IDE
+## 1.1 Download and Install openFrameworks and IDE

 Go to [openFrameworks.cc/download](http://openframeworks.cc/download/) and download the right OF version for your platform.
 Close to it you will find a nice tutorial of how to install it.
 Please install the ```openFrameworks``` folder on your Desktop so that everyone has it in the same place ```~/Desktop/openFrameworks```.
 Once downloaded and placed on your Desktop, you can rename this directory from it's elongated version name to "openFrameworks"...

 OpenFrameworks is essentially a toolbox, you need to become familiar with its tools.
 To become familiar with oF, you should spend a significative amount of time compiling, checking and understanding each single example.

 An important piece of material you need to read to understand how OF's folder structure works together with your IDE interface is [Chapter 03: Setup and Project Structure](https://github.com/openframeworks/ofBook/blob/master/03_setup_and_project_structure/chapter.md) from the OFBOOK.

+## 1.2 Download and Install Processing

+Go to [https://processing.org/download/](https://processing.org/download/) and download processing for your platform.

 ## 2. Install Git and this repository